Big Money (album)

 Big Money is the ninth studio album by American singer Jon Batiste.
 It was released on August 22, 2025, through Verve Records and Interscope Records.
 The album features guest appearances by Andra Day, Randy Newman and No I.D..
+At the 68th Annual Grammy Awards it received three nominations, winning for Best Americana Album.

 To support the album, Batiste embarked on The Big Money Tour: Jon Batiste Plays America on August 27, 2025.

-Background
+Background and release

 Batiste released his seventh studio album, World Music Radio on August 18, 2023.
 In support of the album Batiste staged his first headlining concert tour, the Uneasy Tour in 2024.

-On November 15, 2024, Batiste released the first album in his solo piano series Beethoven Blues (Batiste Piano Series, Vol. 1), while working on this album, and he performed the national anthem at Super Bowl LIX in February 2025.
+On November 15, 2024, Batiste released the first album in his solo piano series Beethoven Blues (Batiste Piano Series, Vol. 1), while working on a new recording album.

-Batiste announced the album on July 11, 2025, alongside the release of the title track "Big Money" and music video.
+Batiste announced the album on July 11, 2025, alongside the release of the title track "Big Money", which features vocals of R&B girl group The Womack Sisters.
 He revealed that the album was conceived during the Uneasy Tour.

+Critical reception

+Steven Wine of Associated Press wrote that Batiste "opts for a surprisingly intimate sound" on the album, with "stripped-down, mostly acoustic arrangements create a chill vibe.
+Simplicity somehow only intensifies the songs’ swing and sway" in which " lyrics about devotion, values, angels and ecology with music that mixes folk and funk, gospel and the blues", prising the duets with Andra Day and Randy Newman.